2Kelvin/alx-low_level_programming/0x00-hello_world/README.md

 1. Compiler: compiles c file but does not link
 2. Assembler: generates assembly code
 3. Name: creates an executable file "cisfun"
+4. Hello, puts: Prints a string using puts()